Path length: 18 miles

 Width: 750 yards

-24 tornadoes were confirmed on December 16, 2000.
+Twenty-four tornadoes were confirmed on December 16, 2000.
 Half of those were in the state of Alabama including the strongest of the day.
 It was a devastating F4 that pushed 18 miles through Tuscaloosa County.
-11 were killed and 144 injured.
+Eleven were killed and 144 injured.

 The tornado developed in the southwestern part of the county on the west side of the Black Warrior River and moved northeast.
 It hit homes south of Shelton State Community College.
 As it crossed SR 69, it hit a shopping center including a Winn Dixie.
 East of this area, a residential area was struck.

 I received a note tonight from Whitney Daly; she survived the Tuscaloosa EF-4 12.16.2000 thanks to the heroic action of Michael Harris “I was hoping this year you could add a little joy by sharing a picture of my family with the story to show everyone how wonderful life can be!” pic.twitter.com/p4wlwMur7q— James Spann (@spann) December 16, 2019

 Radar & Damage Photos from the NWS Birmingham Survey

 Live ABC 33/40 coverage of the Tuscaloosa F4 tornado.
 It was captured live by the towercam in Tuscaloosa.

 Collection from WVUA Chief Met Jon Mason’s coverage of the tornado as it passed through Tuscaloosa on WJRD, WVUA’s former call letters.

 ABC 33/40: 15 years later, survivors talk about the devastating storm that killed 11 and injured 144

 December 16, 2000 Tuscaloosa F4 Tornado – Bamawx.com